 Medical Editor: John P. Cunha, DO, FACOEP

 BayTet (tetanus immune globulin human solvent/detergent treated 250 units) is an immunization used to prevent tetanus following injury in patients whose immunization is incomplete or uncertain.
-It is also indicated in the treatment of active cases of tetanus.
-Common side effects include soreness at the injection site, and fever.
+BayTet is also indicated in the treatment of active cases of tetanus.
+Common side effects of BayTet include:

 The dose of BayTet for adults and children 7 years and older is 250 units given by deep intramuscular injection.
 At the same time, Tetanus and Diphtheria Toxoids Adsorbed (Td) should be administered.
 BayTet may interact with "live" viral vaccines such as measles, mumps, polio, and rubella.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 It is also unknown if BayTet can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Tell your doctor if you are pregnant before receiving this vaccine.
 Consult your doctor before breastfeeding.

 Our BayTet (tetanus immune globulin human solvent/detergent treated 250 units) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Slight soreness at the site of injection and slight temperature elevation may be noted at times.
 Sensitization to repeated injections of human immunoglobulin is extremely rare.